Iran–Iraq War: First Battle of Khorramshahr

 On 22 September, a prolonged battle began in the city of Khorramshahr, eventually leaving around 7,000 dead on each side.
 Reflecting the bloody nature of the struggle, Iranians came to call Khorramshahr "City of Blood".

 The battle began with Iraqi air raids against key points and mechanised divisions advancing on the city in a crescent-like formation.
 They were slowed by Iranian air attacks and Revolutionary Guard troops with recoilless rifles, rocket-propelled grenades, and Molotov cocktails.
 The Iranians flooded the marsh areas around the city, forcing the Iraqis to traverse through narrow strips of land.
 Iraqi tanks launched attacks with no infantry support, and many tanks were lost to Iranian anti-tank teams.

-However, by 30 September, the Iraqis had managed to clear the Iranians from the outskirts of the city.
+By 30 September, the Iraqis had managed to clear the Iranians from the outskirts of the city.
 The next day, the Iraqis launched infantry and armoured attacks into the city.
 After heavy house-to-house fighting, the Iraqis were repelled.
 On 14 October, the Iraqis launched a second offensive.
 The Iranians initiated a controlled withdrawal from the city, street by street.
 By 24 October, most of the city was captured, and the Iranians evacuated across the Karun River.
 Some partisans remained, and fighting continued until 10 November.

 Iraqi advance stalls

-The people of Iran, rather than turning against their still-weak Islamic Republic, rallied around their country.
-An estimated 200,000 fresh troops had arrived at the front by November, many of them ideologically committed volunteers.

-Though Khorramshahr was finally captured, the battle had delayed the Iraqis enough to allow the large-scale deployment of the Iranian military.
-In November, Saddam ordered his forces to advance towards Dezful and Ahvaz, and lay sieges to both cities.
+Though Khorramshahr was captured, the battle had delayed the Iraqis enough to allow the large-scale deployment of the Iranian military.
+In November, Saddam ordered his forces to advance towards Dezful and Ahvaz, and lay siege to both cities.
 However, the Iraqi offensive had been badly damaged by Iranian militias and air power.
-Iran's air force had destroyed Iraq's army supply depots and fuel supplies, and was strangling the country through an aerial siege.
+Iran's air force had destroyed Iraq's army supply depots and fuel supplies, and was strangling Iraq through an aerial siege.

 Iran's supplies had not been exhausted, despite sanctions, and the military often cannibalised spare parts from other equipment and began searching for parts on the black market.
 On 28 November, Iran launched Operation Morvarid (Pearl), a combined air and sea attack which destroyed 80% of Iraq's navy and all of its radar sites in the southern portion of the country.
-When Iraq laid siege to Abadan and dug its troops in around the city, it was unable to blockade the port, which allowed Iran to resupply Abadan by sea.
+When Iraq laid siege to Abadan, it could not blockade the port or prevent seaborne resupply.

-Iraq's strategic reserves had been depleted, and by now it lacked the power to go on any major offensives until nearly the end of the war.
+Iraq's strategic reserves had been depleted, preventing major offensives until nearly the end of the war.
 On 7 December, Hussein announced that Iraq was going on the defensive.
 By the end of 1980, Iraq had destroyed about 500 Western-built Iranian tanks and captured 100 others.